Top tips from our Land Registry guru Jennie Curtis on how to deal with the frustrating delays.

 I have more questions!

 We are happy to help!
-We routinely deal with complex Land Registry applications for our lender and borrower clients, so please feel free to get in touch with a member of our property or property finance team.
-If you have been forced down one of those litigious avenues we eluded to, our banking litigation team and property litigation team will also be able to assist.
+We routinely deal with complex Land Registry applications for our lender and borrower clients, so please feel free to get in touch with a member of our Real Estate or Real Estate Finance team.
+If you have been forced down one of those litigious avenues we eluded to, our Banking Litigation team and Real Estate Litigation team will also be able to assist.

 This article is for general purpose and guidance only and does not constitute legal advice.
 Specific legal advice should be taken before acting on any of the topics covered.
 No part of this article may be used, reproduced, stored or transmitted in any form, or by any means without the prior permission of Brecher LLP.